rebeccabernie/EmergingTechProject/README.md

 ### User Guide
 1. Once the project has been set up as described above, run `home.py` and open a browser window to http://127.0.0.1:5000/.
 2. Use the `Choose File` button to select an image from your computer.
-I've included 500 sample MNIST test images in the [SampleImages](https://github.com/rebeccabernie/EmergingTechProject/tree/master/SampleImages) folder to choose from, none of which the model has seen before.
+I've included 500 sample MNIST test images in the [SampleImages](https://github.com/rebeccabernie/EmergingTechProject/tree/master/SampleImages) folder to choose from, which have not been used to train the model.
 3. Click the `Upload File` button.
 The program's prediction will appear in the Prediction section.